amujkic1/DropCycle/README.md

 # DropCycle

-This Python application recognizes different types of garbage (e.g., plastic bottles, glass, etc.) using an external API.
-The app allows users to upload or capture images, processes them through the API, and returns the type of garbage detected.
+This Python application recognizes different types of waste (e.g., plastic bottles, glass, etc.) using an external API.
+The app allows users to upload or capture images, processes them through the API, and returns the type of waste detected.
 The app also provides recycling tips based on the recognized type and maintains a history of classifications for future reference.

 ## Features